-A part-time singer with a degree in Communications might not sound like the typical resume for a mixed martial artist, but Nyrene “Neutron Bomb” Crowley‘s journey to ONE Warrior Series was anything but ordinary.
+A part-time singer with a degree in communications might not sound like the typical resume for a mixed martial artist, but then again, Nyrene “Neutron Bomb” Crowley is not your typical athlete.

 A Sporty Childhood